‘Fox News’ Laughs, Quickly Cuts Sound As Donald Trump Slurs Speech At 1st Rally Since Impeachment Trial Began

 — Aaron Rupar (@atrupar) January 29, 2020

-At a Florida rally in November, Trump also fumbled a commonly used phrase, attempting to say the words “stock market,” but saying something that sounded like “sock rocket” instead.
+At a Florida rally in November, Trump also looked like he fumbled a frequently used phrase, attempting to say the words “stock market” but saying something that sounded like “sock rocket” instead.

 Trump's brain misfires when he tries to say the word "witch" pic.twitter.com/RJ6K4bC4f2